-Notwithstanding the general strengths of the qualitative approach and our study's particular strengths stemming from a significant cross-cultural sample, plus the carefully chosen and monitored implementation of the GT method (detailed in section 2.5 Rigour), a number of research limitations should be taken into consideration:
+Notwithstanding the general strengths of the qualitative approach and our study's particular strengths stemming from a significant cross-cultural sample and the carefully chosen and monitored implementation of the GT method (detailed in section 2.5 Rigour), a number of research limitations should be taken into consideration:

 - Recollection bias adolescents were asked to recollect both present and past online experiences, the latter often covering middle childhood (e.g., spanning up to 10 years back).
 Therefore, recollection biases or inaccuracies might be present in our data. - Sampling limitations as it is typical of school-based surveys, adolescents who do not attend school were not represented.
 Furthermore, participation was voluntary.
 In the case that participating adolescents differed significantly in their characteristics from their counterparts who may be experiencing similar symptoms but did not opt to participate, the views of the latter group might have not been represented in this report. - Inclusion criteria we relied solely on self-report data for including participants in the study, thus limiting the measurement of Internet behaviour to individual perceptions.
-Further, although it is difficult to assess the validity of adolescents' responses on IAT in the absence of other sources (e.g. parents, teachers), our study was primarily concerned with adolescents' experiences that are largely subjective and personal. - IAT instrument limitations the use of the Internet Addiction Test (IAT) is based on a specific conceptualisation of Internet addiction which results in the systematic exclusion of adolescents with problematic behaviour not fitting into that theoretical framework.
-Furthermore, this instrument has not yet been clinically validated in the participating countries.
+Further, although it is difficult to assess the validity of adolescents' responses on IAT in the absence of other sources (e.g. parents, teachers), our study was primarily concerned with adolescents' experiences that are largely subjective and personal. - IAT instrument limitations the use of the Internet Addiction Test (IAT) is based on a specific conceptualisation of Internet addiction as an impulse-control disorder, which may have resulted in the systematic exclusion of adolescents with problematic behaviour not fitting into this theoretical framework's criteria.
+Furthermore, this instrument has not yet been clinically validated in the participating countries and neither are there county-specific norms for other similar instruments (the Generalized Problematic Internet Use Scale-GPIUS; Caplan, 2002).
+Nonetheless, it is important to note that the scale's items cover a wide range of symptoms and that the symptoms of neglect and lack of control, which are pivotal component of the conceptualization and distinct sub-scales of the IAT, also emerged in our analyses as integral to the experiences of adolescents who used the Internet in a maladaptive way.

 - Researchers' bias the conduction of the interviews and data analyses may have been influenced by the researchers' personal biases and their theoretical orientation or discipline.
-Yet, every effort has been taken to increase the trustworthiness of the present findings by constantly performing trustworthiness checks and involving researchers from diverse disciplines (see section 2.4 Analytic approach coding procedure). - Survey and interview context every effort was made to ensure anonymity and confidentiality.
+Yet, every effort has been taken to increase the trustworthiness of the present findings by constantly performing trustworthiness checks and involving researchers from diverse disciplines (see section 2.4 Analytic approach - coding procedure). - Survey and interview context every effort was made to ensure anonymity and confidentiality.
 We made sure that adolescents filled out the questionnaires in privacy and they were assured that the interviews would be anonymised.
 However, as with any survey conducted in school, the danger of receiving 'socially desirable' answers may exist and we cannot rule out that despite our best efforts some did not feel secure enough to be completely honest. - Generalization seven European countries participated in the EU NET ADB study and as such findings from this study may not be generalizable to Europe as a whole or to other parts of the world.
 As is the case with qualitative approaches, it may not be feasible to extrapolate findings to broader populations but rather to suggest a tentative model.